AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/custom_audio_source_android.md

 #### API call sequence

-Refer to The following figure to implement the custom audio source:
+The following figure shows the call sequence you need to implement in your app for custom audio source:

 ![](https://web-cdn.agora.io/docs-files/1568968141511)